-GPA mainly affects blood vessels in the lungs, kidneys, nose, sinuses, and ears.
+GPA mainly causes inflammation of blood vessels in the lungs, kidneys, nose, sinuses, and ears.
+This is called vasculitis or angiitis.
 Other areas may also be affected in some cases.
-The disease can be severe and prompt treatment is important.
+The disease can be fatal and prompt treatment is important.

 GPA is most common in middle-aged adults of northern European descent.
-It is rare in children, but has been seen in infants as young as 3 months old.
+It is rare in children.

 Other common symptoms may include: